LowOnGravity/StaySafe/README.md

 <div align="center">

 # StaySafe
- An advanced repo on avoiding your account getting stolen.
+ An advanced repo on avoiding your account getting stolen by skidding children.

  This particular script bellow takes your auth-session and sends it to discord webhook through requests.